itsayellow/hue-api-docs/README.md

 Schedules (inexplicably) use the long form of the address in `"command"`, i.e. /api/\<username\>/...

+The `recycle` field can only be true if we include the schedule in a list of addresses in a resourcelink using hue_bridge.resourcelinks()

+`autodelete` is by default true.
+This is good, so that any non-recurring schedule that is past (expired) will be automatically deleted.

 ### Rules

 The response from a hue command returns a response that is a list of dicts,